Spellbound (1945 film): Critical response

 Spellbound placed fifth on Film Dailys annual poll of 559 critics across the United States naming the best films of the year.

-Rotten Tomatoes rates the film 85% fresh, based on 40 reviews.
-Its critical consensus says: “Spellbound's exploration of the subconscious could have benefitted from more analysis, but Alfred Hitchcock's psychedelic flourishes elevate this heady thriller along with Ingrid Bergman and Gregory Peck's star power”.
+Rotten Tomatoes rates the film 86% fresh, based on 44 reviews.
+Its critical consensus says: "Spellbounds exploration of the subconscious could have benefitted from more analysis, but Alfred Hitchcock's psychedelic flourishes elevate this heady thriller along with Ingrid Bergman and Gregory Peck's star power".

-On September 28, 2018, Jake Wilson of The Age put Spellbound on his “top five” list, observing: “Today this seems above all a forward-thinking portrait of a woman battling for authority in a man's world.”